layer-3/clearsync/docs/YellowToken.md

 Additionally, it is used to pay the settlement fees on the network.

 After deployment, DEFAULT_ADMIN_ROLE will be transferred to a DAO, which will govern the token.
-This is done not to give too much token governance power to once account, which will definitely be a vector of attack.
+This is done not to give too much token governance power to one account, which will definitely be a vector of attack.

 The similar applies to COMPLIANCE_ROLE.
 It is going to be granted to a multisig account, which will govern hackers and malicious users by blacklisting them.